bradlys/bradly.me/README.md

 ## Introduction

 This is a portfolio website that I created from cool-kitten originally.
-It has since become so differnet that I've reuploaded the repo as a non-fork.
+It has since become so different that I've reuploaded the repo as a non-fork.

 ## Usage